 Since its inception in 2009, Cross-Origin Resource Sharing (CORS) has offered developers a convenient way of bypassing an inherently secure default setting—namely the same-origin policy (SOP).
 Allowing selective cross-origin requests via CORS has saved developers countless hours and money by reducing maintenance costs and code complexity.
-And now with CORS support for Backblaze’s recently launched S3 Compatible APIs, developers can continue to scale their experience without needing a complete code overhaul.
+And now with CORS support for Backblaze’s recently launched S3 Compatible API, developers can continue to scale their experience without needing a complete code overhaul.

 If you haven’t been able to adopt Backblaze B2 Cloud Storage in your development environment because of issues related to CORS, we hope this latest release gives you an excuse to try it out.
-Whether you are using our B2 Native APIs or S3 Compatible APIs, CORS support allows you to build rich client-side web applications with Backblaze B2.
+Whether you are using our B2 Native API or S3 Compatible API, CORS support allows you to build rich client-side web applications with Backblaze B2.
 With the simplicity and affordability this service offers, you can put your time and money back to work on what’s really important: serving end users.

 Top Three Reasons to Enable CORS

 B2 Cloud Storage is popular among agile teams and developers who want to take advantage of easy to use and affordable cloud storage while continuing to seamlessly support their applications and workflows with minimal to no code changes.
-With Backblaze S3 Compatible APIs, pointing to Backblaze B2 for storage is dead simple.
+With the Backblaze S3 Compatible API, pointing to Backblaze B2 for storage is dead simple.
 But if CORS is key to your workflow, there are three additional compelling reasons for you to test it out today:

 - Compatible storage with no re-coding.
-By enabling CORS rules for your custom web application or SaaS service that uses our S3 Compatible APIs, your development team can serve and upload data via B2 Cloud Storage without any additional coding or reconfiguring required.
+By enabling CORS rules for your custom web application or SaaS service that uses our S3 Compatible API, your development team can serve and upload data via B2 Cloud Storage without any additional coding or reconfiguring required.
 This will save you valuable development time as you continue to deliver a robust experience for your end users.

 - Seamless integration with your plugins.
 Even if you don’t choose B2 Cloud Storage as the primary backend for your business but you do use it for discreet plugins or content serving sites, enabling CORS rules for those applications will come in handy.
-Developers who configure PHP, NodeJS, and WordPress plugins via the S3 Compatible APIs to upload or download files from web applications can do so easily by enabling CORS rules in their Backblaze B2 Buckets.
+Developers who configure PHP, NodeJS, and WordPress plugins via the S3 Compatible API to upload or download files from web applications can do so easily by enabling CORS rules in their Backblaze B2 Buckets.
 With CORS support enabled, these plugins work seamlessly.

 - Serving your web assets with ease.
 Consider an even simpler scenario in which you want to serve a custom web font from your B2 Cloud Storage Bucket.
 Most modern browsers will require a preflight check for loading the font.
 By configuring the CORS rules in that bucket to allow the font to be served in the origin(s) of your choice, you will be able to use your custom font seamlessly across your domains from a single source.